vicjax/vicjax-dotfiles/README.md

 and follow the prompts to continue.

-> Note:speech_balloon:: This script can work if you use one of following package manager:
+> Note:speech_balloon:: This script can work if you use one of the following package managers:
 >
 > - apt or apt-get
 > - yum